andyzhangx/demo/issues/azuredisk-issues.md

 ### 9. dynamic azure disk PVC try to access wrong storage account (of other resource group)
 **Issue details**:
-In a k8s cluster with blob based VMs, create dynamic azure disk PVC may fail, error logs is like following:
+In a k8s cluster with **blob based** VMs(won't happen in AKS since AKS only use managed disk), create dynamic azure disk PVC may fail, error logs is like following:
 ```
 Failed to provision volume with StorageClass "default": azureDisk - account ds6c822a4d484211eXXXXXX does not exist while trying to create/ensure default container
 ```